tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Features

-* Three retrieval models: Boolean, Vector Space, Okapi.
+* Three retrieval models:
+  * Boolean
+  * Vector Space
+  * Okapi
 * Query expansion using deep learning models:
   * Statistical Dictionary [Glove](https://nlp.stanford.edu/projects/glove/).
   * Lexical Dictionary [WordNet](https://wordnet.princeton.edu/) ([extJWNL](http://extjwnl.sourceforge.net/) library).
+* Calculation of Pagerank scores.
-* Pagerank analysis of the citations.
-Final document ranking is determined by both the retrieval model score and the Pagerank score.
+* Final document ranking is determined using both the retrieval model score and the Pagerank score.
 * Option to use stemming.
 * Option to use a list of stopwords.
 * Evaluation of the engine using a judgements file.